 Clerk of the Board of Education

 Freedom of Information Officer

-The district will ask that you make the request in writing.
-Your request should include your name, your address, and a description of the record for which you are seeking access.
+The district will ask you to make the request in writing.
+Your request should include your name, your address, and a description of the record to which you are seeking access.